 - Once the gingerbread cookies have fully cooled, prepare the glaze.
 For a chocolate glaze, heat your semi-sweet baking chocolate in a flat bowl in the microwave until melted.
 Take the chocolate out every 30 seconds and give it a good stir.
 For a white glaze, mix powdered sugar with water in a flat bowl.
 Dip the top of your gingerbread cookies into the glaze, then place them back on the cooling rack and let the glaze harden.

-- You should store your gingerbread cookies in an airtight container with a lid in a cool and dry place (for example your garage or basement).
+- Store the gingerbread cookies in an airtight container with a lid in a cool and dry place (for example your garage or basement).

 - You can buy candied orange and lemon peel at the store (if you’re in Canada, you can usually find it at Bulk Barn).
 However, you can also make your own with our candied orange peel recipe and candied lemon peel recipe!

 - You can buy pre-mixed gingerbread spice but it can be difficult to find (or be quite expensive).
-The good news is that it is quite easy to make your own.
-You can give it a try with our gingerbread spice recipe here.
+It is quite easy to make your own.
+You can give it a try with our gingerbread spice recipe.

-- If you don't have a food processor, you could also buy pre-ground nuts and chop the lemon/orange peel with a knife.
-The texture would be slightly different, but it would still work - just remember to use slightly less (approx. 1 cup each instead of 1 1/2 and 1 1/3 cup) when using already ground nuts!
+- If you don’t have a food processor, you could also buy chopped nuts and chop them even smaller with a knife and chop the lemon/orange peel with a knife.
+The texture would be slightly different, but it would still work – just remember to use slightly less (approx. 1 cup each instead of 1 1/2 and 1 1/3 cup) when using already ground nuts!